 The herdsmen or the pastoralists included the tribes who still adhered to clan identities.
 Such herdsmen generally included the hunter-gatherers, shifting cultivators as well as the horticulturists.

-An artistís status generally depended on the kind of art work which he produced or performed like for instance, metal workers who manufactured armors and such other expensive items were on a higher footing as compared to those weavers and potters.
+An artist’s status generally depended on the kind of artwork which he produced or performed like for instance, metal workers who manufactured armors and such other expensive items were on a higher footing as compared to those weavers and potters.
 In this, nomadic smiths were at the lowest cadre since were mainly engaged catering to the household.

 Thus, the caste system in the ancient Mauryan dynasty was a very prevalent one.
-As a matter of fact, the twice born Brahmans and Kshtriyas enjoyed somewhat of a special privilege due to their status of being twice born.
-The Vaisyas, in spite, of being twice born did not get such a privilege.
+As a matter of fact, the twice-born Brahmans and Kshatriyas enjoyed somewhat of a special privilege due to their status of being twice born.
+The Vaisyas, in spite, of being twice-born did not get such a privilege.

-Women were also engaged in a variety of activities like archers, royal bodyguards, spies and performers.
-At times, impoverished workers as well as ageing prostitutes were given the work of spinning the yarn.
-In spite of women getting opportunities of getting a decent employment was present, yet as per the ancient sources, women were most of the times dominated by their male counterparts.
+Women were also engaged in a variety of activities like archers, royal bodyguards, spies, and performers.
+At times, impoverished workers, as well as aging prostitutes, were given the work of spinning the yarn.
+In spite of women getting opportunities for getting a decent employment was present, yet as per the ancient sources, women were most of the times dominated by their male counterparts.

 Teaching continued to be the main job of the Brahmans.
 Apart from this, the Buddhist monasteries also acted as educational institutions.
 Taxila, Ujjayini and Varanasi emerged as famous educational institutions.
-The technical education was generally provided through guilds, where pupils learnt the crafts from the early age.
-In the domestic life the joint family system was the norm.
+The technical education was generally provided through guilds, where pupils learned the crafts from an early age.
+In domestic life, the joint family system was the norm.